Of Black Pudding & Charcoal Pumpkin Croissants: What does it look like, you ask?

 If someone asked me that about today's feature, I'd probably say, "a dark, organic-looking roll".
 I would also never imagine a pudding looking like this... a most non-pudding-looking pudding, given where I come from.

-At least, that's better than the response we got when we asked some locals in Glasgow what black pudding looked like - they kinda gave each other a look and burst out laughing, then said we'd just have to order to find out.
+At least, that's better than the response we got when we asked some locals in Glasgow what black pudding looked like - they gave each other a look and burst out laughing, then said we'd just have to order to find out.
 Well, so we did:

 Battered black pudding in a Glasgow eatery.